 - The desire to terminate or modify the trust

 - The need to force distributions from the trust

 Whether you are a trustee, executor, or beneficiary, our Austin trust and estate litigation attorneys can help.
 We assist all types of clients in their probate matters, providing aggressive and well-informed representation during each stage of the dispute.

-Contact us today to schedule a free consultation with our trust and estate litigation attorneys.
+Contact us today to schedule a free consultation with a Texas litigation lawyer.
 During your appointment, your attorney will help you understand your goals and identify a strategy that provides the best chance of protecting your interests.